LeanneCodes/GinTopia_NEW/README.md

 (Large tablets/desktop view)

 ![image](media/mixologists-slideshow.png)
-(Small tablets/mobile view – a slideshow of the mixologists and snippet of info about them)
+(Small tablets/mobile view – a slideshow of the mixologists and a snippet of info about them)

 ### Your Bookings
 * When a book is successful, the user is redirected to the “Your Bookings” page.